Marirapellini/anomalies_detection/README.md

 In order to run the scripts:
 1. add to the .bashrc the following: /cvmfs/sft.cern.ch/lcg/views/LCG_101/x86_64-centos7-gcc11-opt/setup.sh
-2. add to the current user on lxplus the folder my_env a
+2. set up a virtual environment on VSCode (add to the current user on lxplus the folder my_env)
 3. choose my_env as kernel

 In order to generate the dataframe for the BCM1F data: